(30 ILCS 605/7.1)

 Report include the following information:

-real property, and the purchase price and source of the funds used to
+interest in such real property, and the purchase price and source of the funds used to acquire the property.

 This report shall be filed with the Speaker, the Minority Leader and the